Enhanced Games: Organizations

 The IOC stated, "If you want to destroy any concept of fair play and fair competition in sport, this would be a good way to do it. ...
 This is completely at odds with the idea and values of the Olympic Games."
 Sebastian Coe, president of World Athletics, said, "No one within athletics takes the Enhanced Games seriously."
 WADA stated that it "warns athletes and support personnel, who wish to participate in clean sport, that if they were to take part in the Enhanced Games, they would risk committing anti-doping rule violations under the World Anti-Doping Code."
 WADA president Witold Bańka said TEG is a "ridiculous idea" and "very dangerous", and called for all anti-doping authorities to unite in opposition to the games.

 World Aquatics stated, "The Enhanced Games are not a sporting competition built on universal values like honesty, fairness and equity: they are a circus, built on shortcuts".
 In June 2025, it announced that people involved in events like TEG would be banned from World Aquatics events.
-The International Federation of Sports Medicine expressed worry that the Enhanced Games would exploit young people.
+The International Federation of Sports Medicine expressed worry that TEG would exploit young people.

 The Australian Olympic Committee called the idea "dangerous and irresponsible."
 The CEO of Sports Medicine Australia said that no member of the organization had expressed support for TEG in their capacity as healthcare professionals.
 The CEO of the Australian Sports Commission said, "I cannot see any responsible and ethical person thinking the Enhanced Games is even remotely sensible".
 A representative of the Swedish Olympic Committee said, "I see it as ill-conceived, short-sighted and foolhardy and something other than sport."

 The UK Anti-Doping organisation said in a statement that "UKAD's mission is to protect sport from doping cheats.
 There is no place in sport for performance enhancing drugs, nor the Enhanced Games."
 Travis Tygart, CEO of the United States Anti-Doping Agency (USADA), said: "farcical … likely illegal in many [US] states" and "a dangerous clown show, not real sport."
 Rahul Gupta, director of the Office of National Drug Control Policy, stated that the Biden administration had deep concerns regarding TEG.
 The China Anti-Doping Agency (CHINADA) stated that it is in "firm opposition to any attempt to portray doping as so-called scientific advancements, and calls on the global sports community to stand united in rejecting the Enhanced Games."

-TEG filed a lawsuit in the US against several sporting bodies in August 2025, including World Aquatics and WADA.
+TEG filed a lawsuit in the United States District Court for the Southern District of New York in Manhattan against several sporting bodies in August 2025, including World Aquatics and WADA.
 The allegation is that these organizations are violating anti-trust laws by preventing athletes from competing in TEG.
+United States District Judge Jesse Furman dismissed the lawsuit in a 33-page order in November 2025.
+The organization chose not to refile the lawsuit within the 30-day deadline, and the court closed the case.